laravel/vapor-docs/1.0/resources/queues.md

 ### Individual Queue Concurrency

 In addition to setting the overall queue concurrency, you may also set the maximum concurrency of each queue.
-Doing so can be helpful if you wish to prevent your queues from consuming all available resources.
+Doing so can be helpful if you wish to prevent certain queues from consuming all available resources:

 ```yaml
 id: 2